 - Vanilla bean paste: Avoid using artificial vanilla.
 There are several great brands for fine, pure vanilla, I use Nielsen massey which I love and really recommend

-Now let’s continue with my top 5 tips regarding the technique of making this Carrot mousse cake recipe
+My top 5 tips regarding the TECHNIQUE of making this Carrot mousse cake recipe

 This Carrot mousse cake recipe is one of those easy recipes that you can literally almost make in one bowl, or in two to be exact.

-Carrot cake is wonderful and easy cake recipe worth learning for home bakers.
-Super moist, fluffy cake with velvety crumb, incredible delicious.
+This Light Carrot cake is a super moist, fluffy cake with velvety crumb, incredible delicious.
 It is also easy to prepare, key is not to overwork the batter.
 Here are my top 10 tips to make the carrot cake

 - Prepare baking pans with parchment paper (I am using 2 x 18 cm / 7 inches pan )